GasLockR/Overview/README.md

   1. **Reliabilty**: More people than ever are becoming reliant on L2's.
 Organisations (including DAOs) need to be able to operate through turbulent times.
 Services need to provide guarantees for availability through SLAs (Service Level Agreements) in order for users to trust and adopt these services e.g. AWS provides SLAs for each of its service often more than 99.99%.
 In the past base gas fees on Polygon have spiked to $200 for a simple token transfer.
 This makes L2's unusable at times.
 L2's are not currently something users and organisations can rely on all of the time.

   2. **Onboarding**: Users must already have tokens in their wallet to cover gas fees.
-This creates a chicken and egg problem where the user needs funds before they can do anything on-chain.
-This adds an uncessary barrier to the L2 onboarding process.
-Existing solutions like faucets are difficult to use and often don't provide enough to even cover the fees a lot of the time.
+This creates a chicken and egg problem where the user needs funds before they can do anything on-chain, presenting an uncessary barrier to the L2 onboarding process.
+Existing solutions like faucets are difficult to use and often don't provide enough to even cover the fees of a single transaction.

   3. **UX**: Every time a user wants to submit a transaction, they have to manually approve transactions and think about what gas price to specify.
 This doesn't need to be the user's concern and it often confuses new web3 users.